Distributing apps to Qlik Cloud

 Do the following:

-1. Open the Management Console in your Qlik Cloud tenant and select Identity provider in the menu to the left.
+Open the Administration activity center in your Qlik Cloud tenant and select Identity provider in the menu to the left.

 The Create identity provider configuration window is opened.